Chapter 4 : Appleby Arrows v Caerphilly Catapults

 Roxanne took a deep breath as she clenched and unclenched her hand, making sure that her gloves weren’t on too tightly and she was able to move her hands and fingers as much as she would need to.
 They fit perfectly.

-Jerome Housley moved to stand next to her and Roxanne turned to face him, they both raised their Beater bats up and tapped the others with wide grins.
+Jerome Housley moved to stand next to her and Roxanne turned to face him, they both raised their Beater bats up and tapped them together with wide grins.

 They stopped chanting as soon as they heard the commentator begin to call out to the fans in the stands.